pramam/cypress-projectpenguin/README.md

 A lot of files with credentials and appIDs need to be edited before the automated tests can run succcessfully.

-Here are the files you will need to edit:
+Here are the files you will need to edit(instructions below):

 1. `cypress.anyname.json`
 2. `cypress/fixtures/penguin/logindata.json`